msvens/mellowtech-core/src/site/markdown/byteStorables.md

   }

   @Override
-  public ByteStorable <Container1> fromBytes(ByteBuffer bb, boolean doNew) {
+  public Container1 from(ByteBuffer bb) {
-    Container1 toRet = doNew ? new Container1() : this;
+    Container1 toRet = doNew ? new Container1();
-    bb.getInt(); //read past size indicator
+    CBUtil.getSize(bb, false);
-    toRet.f1.fromBytes(bb, false); //no need to create a new object toRet.f2.fromBytes(bb, false); //no need to create a new object return toRet;
+    toRet.f1 = toRet.f1.from(bb); //no need to create a new object toRet.f2 ) toRet.f1.from(bb); //no need to create a new object return toRet;
   }

   @Override
-  public void toBytes(ByteBuffer bb) {
+  public void to(ByteBuffer bb) {
-    bb.putInt(byteSize()); //write size
+    CBUtil.putSize(f1.byteSize()+f2.byteSize(), bb, false);
     f1.toBytes(bb);
     f2.toBytes(bb);
   }

   @Override
   public int byteSize() {
-    int size = 4; //size indicator
-    size += f1.byteSize();
-    size += f2.byteSize();
-    return size;
+    return CBUtil.byteSize(f1.byteSize()+f2.byteSize(), false);
   }

   @Override
   public int byteSize(ByteBuffer bb) {
-    return getSizeFour(bb); //read size indicator without moving pos in bb }
+    return CBUtil.peekSize(bb, false);
   }
+}
 ```

-A couple of important things to note when you create your own ByteStorables
+A couple of important things to note when you create your own BStorables

 1. You have to be able to determine the byte size within the first 4 bytes of
 	the serialized object (that is why we include a size indicator

 1. When calculating the byteSize don't forget to include any bytes that
-	a size indicator would occupy (that is why we added 4 in the <byteSize()> method
+	a size indicator would occupy

-1. When reading the byteSize from a ByteBuffer your ByteStorable should
+1. When reading the byteSize from a ByteBuffer your BStorable should
-	not change the position in the ByteBuffer (that why we used the utility
+	not change the position in the ByteBuffer (that is why we used the utility
-	function <getSizeFour()>
+	function <CBUtil.peekSize>

-1. ByteStorables should implement the empty constructor
+1. BStorables should implement the empty constructor

-1. The get/set methods are overwritten when your ByteStorable acts as a
-	wrappper for another object (e.g. new CBInt(1).get() returns an Integer)

-In most situations implementing the above 4 methods are fine.
-However,
-if you need to fine tune the performance it might make sense to override
-the other from/to byte methods

 ###Using CBRecord and AutoRecord

 As an alternative to the above pattern where you implement the to/from bytes yourself
 you can use the CBRecord/AutoRecord pattern if you need to a complex object.
 The only thing to watch
-out for is that it only supports the built-in ByteStorables.
-The previous ByteStorable would
+out for is that it only supports the built-in BStorables.
+The previous BStorable would
 be implemented using this pattern in the following way

 ```
-public class Container3 extends CBRecord <Container3.Record> {
+public class Container3 extends CBRecord <Container3.Record, Container3> {

-  class Record implements AutoRecord {
+  static class Record implements AutoRecord {
 	  @BSField(2) private Integer f1;
 	  @BSField(1) private String f2;
   }